tweag/linear-base/docs/CLASS_TABLE.md

 </td>
 <td>

-No linear counterpart available at the moment.
+No linear counterpart available at the moment, but individual fold functions can be found in `Data.List.Linear`

 </td>
 </tr>